Pied butcherbird: Taxonomy

 The pied butcherbird was first described by the ornithologist John Gould in 1837 as Vanga nigrogularis.
 The type specimen was collected near Sydney.
-The species name is from the Latin words niger (black), and gula (throat).
-Gould described Cracticus picatus in 1848 from northern Australia, calling it "A miniature representative of, and nearly allied to, but distinct from, Cracticus nigrogularis."
-The word picatus is Latin for "daubed with pitch", hence "black patches.
+The species name is from the Latin words niger (black) and gula (throat).
+Gould described Cracticus picatus in 1848 from northern Australia, calling it "[a] miniature representative of, and nearly allied to, but distinct from, Cracticus nigrogularis."
+The word picatus is Latin for "daubed with pitch", hence "black patches".
 This was reclassified as a subspecies of C. nigrogularis.
-Gregory Mathews described subspecies inkermani from Queensland and subspecies mellori from Victoria and South Australia in 1912, on the basis of smaller and larger size than the nominate subspecies respectively.
+Gregory Mathews described subspecies inkermani from Queensland and subspecies mellori from Victoria and South Australia in 1912, based on smaller and larger sizes than the nominate subspecies, respectively.
 Both are now regarded as inseparable from the nominate subspecies.
-Mathews described subspecies kalgoorli from Kalgoorlie in 1912 on the basis of its longer bill than the nominate subspecies, but is regarded today as part of subspecies picatus.
+Mathews described subspecies kalgoorli from Kalgoorlie in 1912 on the basis of its longer bill than the nominate subspecies, but it is regarded today as part of subspecies picatus.

 Two subspecies are recognised today.
-The nominate subspecies nigrogularis is found across eastern Australia, and subspecies picatus is found in the Northern Territory, Western Australia and northern South Australia.
+The nominate subspecies nigrogularis is found across eastern Australia, and subspecies picatus is found in the Northern Territory, Western Australia, and northern South Australia.
 The latter subspecies has a broader (3.7 cm wide) white collar and a more whitish rump, with specimens becoming smaller in the more northern parts of the range.
 The border between the two subspecies lies in the Gulf Country and is known as the Carpentarian Barrier.
 Although there is a demarcation in physical characters, this is not borne out genetically, and birds from northwestern Australia have affinities with the eastern subspecies.
 Analysis of mitochondrial DNA sequences indicates the pied butcherbird has expanded rapidly from many refugia during the Pleistocene.